-However, despite all the changes, I am pleased that Surabaya city has become more and more advanced.
-Especially the children education system.
+Despite the massive changes in town, I am pleased that Surabaya city has become more and more advanced.
+Especially the children education system that I support 100%.
 I don't visit much because every time I do, I find it hard to leave.
-I love being around my family, I love to pamper myself at a beauty salon all day, I love to eat until my jeans popped and take a trip to a small village somewhere.
+I love being around my family, I love to pamper myself at a beauty salon all day, I love to eat until my jeans button popped, I love

-was nice to catch up with them again.
-I also went to visit dad's grave for a wee bit but I forgot to bring his fave beverage Guinness.
+This year's trip was too short.
+I haven't seen my mum and my bros for a while, and it was nice to catch up with them again.
+I also went to visit dad's grave for a wee bit but forgot to bring his fave beverage Guinness.
 Next time dad!

-After a couple of days in SBY, almost my whole family and me went on a road trip to Bromo to repeat the good memory when dad was still around for which he and I used to get up at 3am in an early, chilly morning to watch sunrise.
-We embarked Surabaya at 1am, on our way there, we stopped frequently for restaurant breaks regardless of how much foods we already have in the cars.
+After a couple of days in SBY, almost my whole family and me went on a road trip to Bromo to repeat the good memory when dad was still around.
+On our previous stayed, he and I used to get up at 3am in an early, chilly morning to find a spot where the sun rises.
+We left Surabaya at 1am and on our way there, we stopped frequently for restaurant breaks regardless of how much foods we already have in the cars.
 We’re Indos, food

-walked up to the sunrise point in the dark.
-Unfortunately, mama couldn’t make it to the top because temperature was too cold for her, so she stayed comfortably inside a warm restaurant with a fireplace and a cuppa of good Javanese coffee while all of us were outside waited for the sun to rise with goosebumps from the cold.
+When we finally have arrived, we walked up to the sunrise point in the dark.
+Unfortunately, mama couldn’t make it to the top because temperature was too cold for her, so she stayed comfortably inside a warm restaurant with a fireplace and a cuppa of good Javanese coffee while all of us waited for the sun to come out in the cold.

 Again, just like SBY, Bromo has changed rapidly.
 The new Bromo is packed with many local and international tourists which

 is good however, those unnecessary horses carrying around lazy people must go (how lazy can some people be?!).
 There were also many little shops and street foods vendors everywhere.
 This is great, I support local businesses.

-Tot: 0.07s; Tpl: 0.011s; cc: 11; qc: 50; dbt: 0.0432s; 1; m:saturn w:www (126.96.36.199); sld: 1;
+Tot: 0.07s; Tpl: 0.011s; cc: 11; qc: 50; dbt: 0.0432s; 1; m:domysql w:www (10.17.0.13); sld: 1;

-; mem: 1.3mb
+; mem: 1.1mb